THE ACTION GRANT APPLICATION IS NOW OPEN.

 Applications for Great Michigan Read (GMR) Action Grants are now open via the Michigan Humanities grant and program portal, located here.
 These Action Grants are available to 2019-20 GMR partners and will support costs related to Great Michigan Read programming.
 Please contact Katie Wittenauer, Director of Programs, with any questions.

-Apply today for a 2019 Action Grant
+Apply today for an Action Grant

 Action Grants provide up to $750 to Michigan-based nonprofits to support public humanities programs.
 Organizations may receive one Action Grant per funding period (January-November).
 At least one humanities professional is required to participate in the project.
 Programs and presenters already supported through the Arts & Humanities Touring Program are not eligible.